 Boric acid is especially effective if you’re treating an area on a small scale.
 Grass growing through cracks in your driveway or pavement are the best candidates.
 Just sprinkle a small amount directly on to the problematic areas.

 Once eradicated, you can prevent weeds ever returning by re-treating the area.
 Just sprinkle a little in the areas where you’ve see them grow in the past.
 It will prevent the weeds from ever taking root.

 A nice benefit of boric acid is its deodorising ability.
 Over time, your dishwasher or de-humidifier can get that musty sort of smell about them.
 With a simple treatment you can get rid of the odour.
 Just add a teaspoon to the water in your appliance and leave it for 30 minutes.
 Then rinse out the solution and the odour is gone!

 You can even use it in the laundry for your washing machine.
 Just add a teaspoon to a normal wash cycle to eliminate the odours.
 Your clothes will love it.
 Boric acid is a great stain remover and will leave your clothes brighter.

 Boric Acid has been used for many other purposes over the years.
 Below is a list of some we have encountered:

 - Yeast infection (Candida Albicans/Vaginal Thrush) – http://philipthomas.com.au/candida/

 - Boric mixed with denatured alcohol helps reduce surface oxidation and fire scale from forming on the metal during soldering.
 Used by the jewellery industry

-- The cosmetics industry widely uses Boric Acid in various products such as eye washes, external skin treatments
+- The cosmetics industry widely uses it in various products such as eye washes, external skin treatments

 - Finger painting ingredient